A photograph of a standing medical professional speaking with a patient in a chair, holding a file in her hands.

 Age 66 or older

 There are a number of organizations that provide screening recommendations for cervical cancer.
-While the ACS has recently updated their recommendations to the above, other organizations may recommend a different timeline which includes screening women age 21-29 with a Pap test alone every 3 years and women aged 30-65 with a Pap test and HPV test (co-test) every 5 years or a Pap test alone every 3 years.
+While the ACS has recently updated their recommendations to the above, other organizations may recommend a different timeline, such as screening women ages 21 through 29 with a Pap test alone every 3 years and women ages 30 through 65 with either a primary HPV test every 5 years, a Pap test and HPV test (co-test) every 5 years, or a Pap test alone every 3 years.

 It is important to have a conversation with your physician about what cervical cancer screening schedule you should follow.